selkies-project/selkies-gstreamer/README.md

 ### I want to test a shared secret TURN server by manually generating a TURN credential from a shared secret.

-This step is required when you want to test your TURN server configured with a shared secret instead of the legacy username/password authentication.
+The below steps are required when you want to test your TURN server configured with a shared secret instead of the legacy username/password authentication.

 1. Run the test container: